keller00/personal-blog/content/pages/about.md

 You might have also seen me at one of these places doing these things:
 * Snowflake: working on various client libraries and some server-side features of their database
-* Nvidia HQ: working on their cloud solution
+* Nvidia: working on their cloud solution
 * Evertz Microsystem: developing video applications and doing devops work